size 13 MB / 16 MB

 Our mission?
 To filter out the junk and bring you only the studio-ready free VSTs that actually compete with paid gear.
 We do the digging so you can focus on creating.

-Are your digital mixes sounding a bit too sterile and clinical?
+Are your mixes sounding thin, harsh, and sterile straight out of the box?
 I found a fix.
-We all know the struggle:…
+We have all…

-I’ve been digging through the web and found something truly special for your arsenal today.
-Let's keep it 100 -…
+I've been digging through the web and found something special for your arsenal today.
+If you have been grinding in…